gowtam04/Agent_RED/docs/implementation/tasks.md

 ### M2: Framework Ready ✅
 - ✅ Agent framework complete, agents can be instantiated

-### M3: Agents Working
+### M3: Agents Working ✅
-- ⬜ All agents implement their tools
+- ✅ All agents implement their tools (138 tests passing)

-### M4: Navigation Working
+### M4: Navigation Working ✅
-- ⬜ A* pathfinding integrated with Navigation agent
+- ✅ A* pathfinding integrated with Navigation agent

 ### M5: Full Integration
 - ⬜ Complete game loop running with all agents